fv1344/GM-Senior-Capstone-Project-SS2020/README.md

 1. Open Power BI Desktop

-2. Select Get data from the Home tab
+2. Select 'Get data' from the Home tab

 3. Search for and select MySQL database